istio/istio.io/README.md

 is built and is starting it's long running qualification test.
 At this time, move the doc automation tests to use the new release to verify automated doc testing passes.

-To create a new patch release, you need to
+To move to a new release (make sure you are in the patch's release branch):

-1. Run `make release-A.X.Y`, where `A.X.Y` is the name of the release.
-This target should be run ~3 days before the release if the patch is built publicly, or after the release is published if built privately.

-1. On the day of release, two files need to be completed:
+1. Run `go get istio.io/istio@A.X.Y && go mod tidy`.

+1. Create a PR with the `go.*` changes.

+Creating a new patch release involves modifying a few files:

-    - Edit `data/args.yml` and change the `full_version` field to `"A.X.Y"`.
+1. Edit `data/args.yml` and change the `full_version` field to `"A.X.Y"`.

-    - Complete the release note for the release by editing the markdown file `content/en/news/releases/A.X.x/announcing-A.X.Y/index.md`.
+1. Complete the release note for the release by editing the markdown file `content/en/news/releases/A.X.x/announcing-A.X.Y/index.md`.
 This is where you describe the changes in the release.
 Please look at other existing files for example content and layout.

+1. Run `make update_ref_docs` to get the latest reference docs.

 ### Updating an archive